jim-franklin/CS50-Final-Project/README.md

 #### Video Demo:  <URL HERE>
 #### Description:
-This Python scrip creates MS Word templates for formal letters using a command-line interface.
-It provides options to create letters for companies and the Local Content Committee, as well as the ability to save company names and their respective addresses in a database (in this case, a shelf file).
+This Python script creates MS Word templates for formal letters using a command-line interface.
+It provides options to create letters for companies and a Committee, as well as the ability to save company names and their respective addresses in a database (in this case, a shelf file).
 The script can also list company names found in the database or shelf file in alphabetical order.

 ---
 ## Usage